11 Things I Still Buy In Plastic

 Remember that zero waste is not about deprivation and sacrificing things you want to have in your life.

-It is about balance, making better choices, learning what you can do better, and striving to improve along the way.
+It is about balance, making better choices, learning what you can do better, and doing what’s best for you & at the current stage of your life.

-All in all, do as much as you can, but always remember that everyone’s journey is different, and don’t compare yourself with others.
+All in all, do as much as you can, but always remember that everyone’s journey is different.

 Feel free to share your thoughts on this below, would love to hear them out. 🙂